 For more activities outside the school, UCLA provides 1,000 student organizations enough opportunities for students to explore passions and ventures with fellow students.
-UCLA is the home of top research centers and institutes, the top-performing arts program, the elite Division I athletic program and the pre-eminent hospital in the Western United States.
+UCLA boasts of top research centers and institutes, the top-performing arts program, the elite Division-I athletic program and the pre-eminent hospital in the Western United States.

 Ranking of University of California Los Angeles

 INTERNATIONAL RANKINGS: University of California, Los Angeles (UCLA) is ranked 9th in the Times Higher Education World Reputation Rankings (2018).
-More than 10,000 senior academics from 138 countries completed the reputation survey.
+The reputation survey was completed by more than 10,000 senior academics from 138 countries.
 Times Higher Education has a unique World University ranking.
 In the latest edition (2018–19), UCLA ranked 17th in the world and 2nd among U.S. public universities.
 UCLA places 11th in the Academic Ranking of World Universities by Shanghai Rating Consultancy, based on academic reviews and references, as well as the number of students and professors who have won major prizes.